 This article will introduce the activities and responsibilities of the emerging field of privacy engineering.
-But first, a review of today’s privacy problems provides compelling evidence for increased attention on privacy engineering.
+But first, let’s review how today’s privacy problems impact the need for more privacy engineers in the field.

 Today, it’s a much different picture.
 Some data retains a physical form, but much of it exists digitally and resides in specialized data infrastructures.
 Entire professions and bodies of technical knowledge are dedicated to rearranging this information to meet a company’s needs.
 The volume and complexity of data continues to increase, as data travels rapidly across companies and jurisdictions, often without a physical paper trail to record movements.
 Up until recently, the rapid evolution of data infrastructure had left privacy outside of core engineering workflows – a manual, reactive task.

 On top of the technological transformations, regulations and consumer attitudes have significantly elevated expectations for businesses’ data practices.
 Regulations like the European Union’s General Data Protection Regulation (GDPR) have set new precedents for how businesses must account for personal data at every stage of processing, from initial collection to final deletion.

 Data is processed in more nuanced and technical ways than ever before.
 Furthermore, companies are being held to higher standards to account for and manage that data.